-The quality of your car’s tires can be drastically impacted by changes in temperature, run-ins with potholes and rough roads, not to mention good ole time.
+The quality of your car’s tires can be drastically impacted by changes in temperature, run-ins with potholes and rough roads, not to mention time passing by.
 Like shoes, clothes, and even appliances, tires don’t last forever.
-However, unlike your favorite pair of shoes or your refrigerator, a tire that calls it quits can lead to a dangerous situation—you could lose control of your car or get stranded on the side of the road!
-Help avoid an unexpected tire failure by learning how to tell if you need new tires with this handy checklist of questions.
+However, unlike your favorite pair of shoes or your refrigerator, a tire that calls it quits can lead to a dangerous situation—you could lose control of your car or get stranded on the side of the road if you don’t know how to change a flat!
+Help avoid an unexpected tire failure by learning how to tell if you need new tires with this handy checklist.

 Tire Inspection Checklist

 How Much Tread Depth is Left?

 If you’re wondering why it’s important to keep an eye on your tires’ treads, you’re not alone!
 According to Continental Tires, “tread is the rubber that touches the road,” meaning if your tires’ treads are worn down, your vehicle could lose traction, have trouble braking, or be harder to control in wet weather.
 If you have less than 2/32 of an inch of tread depth remaining, most companies recommend buying new tires.
 Firestone also points out that excessive tread wear can indicate problems with other parts of your car, like incorrect wheel alignment or camber angle.
 The bottom line is worn down treads are a safety concern, and this is why it’s important to check your tires regularly.

 Now that we’ve covered the importance of tire tread, we’re going to teach you how to check tire tread with a penny.
 It’s actually a fairly straight-forward process!
 Here’s what you need to do, step-by-step.

 - Snag a penny.
 Honest Abe will serve as the measuring stick to check the tire’s tread.

 - Turn the penny upside down, and insert it in one of the tire’s treads, Lincoln’s head first